November 1, 2017

 17. Crisp vision

 You can never put too much emphasis on vision while out in the snow.
 On bright days, you could sunburn your eyes; on flat light days, the right lens choice could mean the difference between accidentally skiing in the wrong place or having a safe fun run.
-The Oakley Prizm lens lineup offers a diverse set of lenses for any given day, including the Fall Line Goggles.
+The Smith lineup offers a diverse set of lenses for any given day, including the Skyline Goggles.
 Oh, and they look pretty slick too.

 18. Compact stove